-(c) Bank of Baroda has issued a show cause notice to the subsidiary Company & guarantors / directors for declaring them as willful defaulter.
-The subsidiary Company has replied to the said show cause notice.
-Thereafter, the subsidiary Company has requested for some other suitable date for hearing before committee and there is no communication in respect of the same.
-When the subsidiary Company came to know that the Bank of Baroda has declared the subsidiary Company and its Directors as willful defaulter and reported the same to Reserve Bank of India / CIBIL, the subsidiary Company has challenged the said action before the Hon'ble Gujarat High Court and the Hon'ble Gujarat High Court vide order dated August 1,2017 granted stay on the identification as willful defaulter till the hearing and final disposal of the petition.
-As per the reply of the Bank, the Bank has declared the subsidiary Company & guarantors / directors as willful defaulter on 27.02.2017 for the outstanding amount of Rs.
-26.92 Crores.
-The said petition is pending before Hon'ble Gujarat High Court for further hearing.
+(c) Bank of Baroda has issued a show cause notice to the subsidiary company & guarantors / directors for declaring them as willful defaulter.
+The subsidiary company has replied to the said show cause notice.
+Thereafter, the subsidiary company has requested for some other suitable date for hearing before committee and there is no communication in respect of the same.
+When the subsidiary company came to know that the Bank of Baroda has declared the subsidiary company and its Directors as willful defaulter and reported the same to Reserve Bank of India / CIBIL, the subsidiary company has challenged the said action before the Hon'ble Gujarat High Court and the Hon'ble Gujarat High Court vide order dated August 1, 2017 granted stay on the identification as willful defaulter till the hearing and final disposal of the petition.
+As per the reply of the Bank, the Bank has declared the subsidiary company & guarantors / directors as willful defaulter on February 27, 2017 for the outstanding amount of Rs.
+26.92 Crore.
+The Hon'ble Gujarat High Court by judgement dated December 07, 2022 quashed and set aside the action of bank for identifying the account as willful defaulter and subsequent reporting to the RBI / CIBIL and the matter is remanded back to the Identification Committee of the Bank to follow the procedure as prescribed in Master Circular dated July 1, 2015 and to complete the exercise with a period of six months.

-Notice under SARFAESI Act, 2022:-
+Notice under SARFAESI Act, 2022: -

-(d) Bank of Baroda had issued notice under section 13(2) of the Securitization and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002 ("SARFAESI Act, 2002") on January 01,2015.
-The subsidiary Company has filed its reply to the said notice and Bank of Baroda has issued a rejoinder letter.
-Thereafter, Bank of Baroda vide letter dated April 16, 2016 issued notice demanding possession of secured assets and the subsidiary Company has replied to the said possession notice
+(d) Bank of Baroda had issued notice under section 13(2) of the Securitization and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002 ("SARFAESI Act, 2002") on January 15, 2015.
+The subsidiary company has filed its reply to the said notice and Bank of Baroda has issued a rejoinder letter.
+Thereafter, Bank of Baroda vide letter dated April 16, 2016 issued notice demanding possession of secured assets and the subsidiary company has replied to the said possession notice.